LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

    must be different from any object identifier.

 .. _flag_clean:
-.. index:: single: clean flag
+.. index:: pair: clean; Flag

 ``clean(Option)``
    Controls cleaning of the intermediate Prolog files generated when